logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/the-test-editor/_index.md

 -   Ctrl + I: Insert a single new line into the editor worksheet, at the current location of the cell pointer.
 -   Ctrl + Enter: Insert several empty lines into the editor worksheet, below the current location of the cell pointer, and move the cell pointer three lines down to allow you to continue adding action lines.

-    **Note:** By default, TestArchitect automatically inserts four empty lines.
+    {{<note>}} By default, TestArchitect automatically inserts four empty lines.
 You can set the number of inserted empty lines in the [Preferences](/reuse/../TA_Help/Topics/Additional_features_preferences.html) dialog box.

 1. [Content Assist](/TA_Help/Topics/ug_content_assist.html)